 Do you have unsightly veins on your legs or another part of your body?
-Some of these veins are called varicose veins while others are referred to as spider veins.
-Knowing the difference between the two can help you find the proper treatment, leading to an improved quality of life.
+Some of these veins are called varicose veins, while others are called spider veins.
+Knowing the difference between the two can help you find the proper treatment, improving your quality of life.

 Your life can improve with varicose vein treatments because sometimes these veins can cause discomfort or pain.
 At the very least, they can cause psychological damage, as you may want to hide your affected body parts with clothing.
-Some with severe vein issues may find themselves avoiding situations entirely out of fear of being judged for their dark, bulging veins.
+Some with severe vein issues may avoid situations entirely out of fear of being judged for their dark, bulging veins.

 Just know that this condition is incredibly common.
 Nearly a quarter of all American adults have varicose veins.
 If you are one of them, this information should be helpful for you.

 After learning about varicose and spider veins, you can obtain a diagnosis and the proper treatments for your vein problems by scheduling a consultation with Doctor Babak Moeinolmolki of Healthy Life Bariatrics.
-Call (310)694-4486 to choose an appointment time that works best for you.
+Call (310)807-2378 to choose the best appointment time for you.

 What Are Varicose Veins?

 Varicose veins are characterized by large, visible, and often twisted veins that can appear on the legs and other body parts.
 The condition is also referred to medically as varicoses or varicosities.
-While not always uncomfortable, for some unfortunate souls, varicose veins can cause pain.
+While not always uncomfortable, varicose veins can cause pain for some unfortunate souls.

 Why Do Varicose Veins Form on the Legs and Body?

-Varicose veins look the way they do because the otherwise invisible veins have become overfilled with blood.
+Varicose veins look the way they do because the invisible veins have become overfilled with blood.
 This causes the veins to become enlarged and appear swollen.
-They can raise and become visible through the skin, giving off a red or bluish purple color.
+They can rise and become visible through the skin, giving off a red or bluish-purple color.

-The veins fill with blood because they are not functioning the way they should.
+The veins fill with blood because they are not functioning as they should.
 To understand this, know that a vein has a one-way valve that prevents blood from flowing backward.
 The sewer system leading away from your house has a similar mechanism.
-Waste water goes one way, but not the other way, otherwise, you would have a very stinky home.
+Waste water goes one way but not the other; otherwise, you would have a stinky home.

 Most people form varicose veins on their legs.
 These are the veins that are farthest on the body from your heart.
 Gravity makes it difficult for the blood to continue an upward flow.

-Varicose veins are more common in women during pregnancy and menopause, but they can affect both men and women over the age of fifty and those suffering from obesity.
-The veins can form after standing for long periods of time and if you have a history of varicose veins in your family.
+Varicose veins are more common in women during pregnancy and menopause, but they can affect both men and women over fifty and those suffering from obesity.
+The veins can form after standing for long periods and if you have a history of varicose veins in your family.